 Progressives and Democrats like to look down on conservatives, including evangelicals.
 But the facts suggest that it’s the progressives and Democrats who aren’t so smart.

 - Despite the overwhelming destructiveness and unfairness of GOP policies, the Democratic Party has allowed the Republicans to dominate the framing of issues.
-Nancy Pelosi didn’t impeach or investigate anyone in the Bush administration for the lies and missteps that led to the disastrous war and costly in Iraq.
+Nancy Pelosi didn’t impeach or investigate anyone in the Bush administration for the lies and missteps that led to the disastrous and costly war in Iraq.
 Later, President Obama chose to “look forward” and didn’t prosecute Bush administration war criminals or Wall Street crooks.
 During the Trump administration, Democrats at first hoped Robert Mueller would find damning evidence about Trump and the Russians.
 There were numerous indictments, and lots of strange contacts with Russians, but no smoking gun showing collusion.
-Now the Dems are hoping that Ukraine-gate will reveal impeachable offenses; perhaps it will.
-But Trump’s many lawsuits, his corrupt foundation, numerous sexual affairs, inability to spell, tax policies, environmental policies, health policies, immigration policies, and others provide plenty of damning material.
+Now the Dems are hoping that Ukraine-gate will reveal impeachable offenses sufficient to convince the Senate to convict.
+But Trump’s many lawsuits, corrupt foundation, numerous sexual affairs, inability to spell, regressive tax policies, destructive environmental policies, cruel health policies, and racist immigration policies provide plenty of damning material.
+Dems should hold hearings and reality TV spectacles exposing Trump’s misdeed.
 Only due to Democratic incompetence, sellouts, and wimpiness was Trump able to win in 2016 and have a chance in 2020.